 Colorado bears similarity to a few states I’ve visited, yet the unlikely combination of characteristics renders it distinct.
 Health-conscious like Oregon and California.
 Mountainous like Wyoming and Montana.
 Friendly like Idaho and Illinois.
 Weapon-obsessed like the Deep South and Arizona.
-The day before, we visited outfitter stores packed with bows and hunting gear, pawn shops teeming with guns that no one would sell to us because we’re from California.
+The day before, we visited outfitter stores packed with bows and hunting gear, pawn shops teeming with AR-10 rifles that no one would sell to us because we’re from California.
 Not that these weapons hold any appeal for me whatsoever.
 Owning a weapon would only add to the sleepless nights and heart palpitations.

 But here, Here and Now, my undesired hangers-on Anxiety and Depression have fled.
 The words come more easily, where my brain may quiet and process regrets I’ve left undisturbed for years, until they festered and seeped into my waking life.
 Oddly enough, these words come with a melody, and before too many lines I know I’m writing not just another poem, but a song.

 I had forgotten, but I used to write songs.
 Not for any reason – I wasn’t Joni Mitchell or anything – but something compelled me to connect words with melodies and harmonies.
 Nothing I wrote was going to win a Grammy, but that wasn’t why I did it.